danaharper151/scrna-cell-type-classifier/README.md

 The goal was to identify distinct immune cell populations from gene expression data alone — with no prior labels — and then train a classifier to predict cell identity from transcriptional profiles.

-This type of analysis is directly relevant to large-scale genomics initiatives like the [IGVF Consortium](https://igvf.org/), which maps regulatory element and gene activity at single-cell resolution across hundreds of cell types.

 ---